 Many international students in Toronto and Mississauga find that life feels easier if they have access to a reliable vehicle.
-An increasing number of lenders are trying to make the process of obtaining a car loan when you’re a student a little bit easier.
+An increasing number of lenders are trying to make the process of obtaining a car finance for international students as well as domestic students a little bit easier.
 Follow these important steps to increase your chances of qualifying for a car loan while you’re a student.
 As with any type of loan application, research and preparation are key when applying for a student car loan program.

 Step 1: Be a fully enrolled student.When you’re preparing to apply, full enrollment as a student is essential.
 Be prepared to show proof of enrollment, and keep in mind that certain lenders impose age restrictions on who can apply for a student car loan.
 For example, some offer car loans only to people aged 18-24; others are more flexible.

 Step 2: Get good grades.
 Your GPA can sometimes help your chances of securing a loan if the lender has a program that rewards academic excellence.